dotnet/docs/docs/core/deploying/acquisition-experiences.md

 ## Visual Studio Code

-Visual Studio Code is a lightweight but powerful source code editor that runs on your desktop and is available for Windows, MacOS, and Linux.
+Visual Studio Code is a powerful, but lightweight source code editor that runs on your desktop.
+Visual Studio Code is available for Windows, MacOS, and Linux.

-While VS Code does not come with .NET Core support in the box, adding .NET Core support is straightforward.
-You can do this with only a couple of steps.
+While VS Code doesn't come with .NET Core support in the box, adding .NET Core support is straightforward.
+You can add support in a couple of steps.

 1. [Install .NET Core](https://dotnet.microsoft.com/download/dotnet-core)
 2. [Install the C# extension for VS Code from the Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)